folbricht/desync/README.md

 - `cache`        - populate a cache from index files without extracting a blob or archive
 - `chop`         - split a blob according to an existing caibx and store the chunks in a local store
 - `pull`         - serve chunks using the casync protocol over stdin/stdout.
 Set `CASYNC_REMOTE_PATH=desync` on the client to use it.
 - `tar`          - pack a catar file, optionally chunk the catar and create an index file.
-Not available on Windows.
 - `untar`        - unpack a catar file or an index referencing a catar.
 Device entries in tar files are unsuppored and `--no-same-owner` and `--no-same-permissions` options are ignored on Windows.
 - `prune`        - remove unreferenced chunks from a local or S3 store.
 Use with caution, can lead to data loss.
 - `verify-index` - verify that an index file matches a given blob